 Welcome to the RoadMap Project

-The RoadMap Project is a practical and optional framework that advances Indigenous economic reconciliation, consistent with the United Nations Declaration of the Rights of Indigenous Peoples (UNDRIP).
-The RoadMap offers realistic and implementable options to empower First Nations governments to move past the failed one-size-fits-all approach, and will support the implementation of UNDRIP through Indigenous-led initiatives.
+The RoadMap Project is a practical and implementable pathway to Indigenous economic reconciliation, consistent with the United Nations Declaration of the Rights of Indigenous Peoples (UNDRIP).
+Informed by discussions with First Nations across Canada, RoadMap offers realistic and impactful options to empower First Nations governments in moving past the failed one-size-fits-all approach of the colonial system.

-The First Nations Fiscal Management Act (FMA) institutions - the First Nations Financial Management Board (FMB), the First Nations Tax Commission (FNTC), and the First Nation Finance Authority (FNFA) - are the driving force behind this project.
+The First Nations Fiscal Management Act (FMA) institutions are the driving force behind this project.
 The FMA institutions have a proven track record of supporting First Nations as they grow their economies and enhance their financial and administrative governance.

 The RoadMap Project will empower: